dotnet/runtime/docs/design/coreclr/botr/type-system.md

 1. Get TLS pointer to OS managed TLS block for the current thread ie. `pThreadLocalData = &t_ThreadStatics`
 2. Read 1 integer value `pThreadLocalData->cCollectibleTlsData OR pThreadLocalData->cNonCollectibleTlsData`
 3. Compare cTlsData against the index we're looking up `if (cTlsData < index.GetIndexOffset())`
-4. If the index is not within range, jump to step 9.
+4. If the index is not within range, jump to step 11.
 5. Read 1 pointer value from TLS block `pThreadLocalData->pCollectibleTlsArrayData` OR `pThreadLocalData->pNonCollectibleTlsArrayData`
 6. Read 1 pointer from within the TLS Array. `pTLSBaseAddress = *(intptr_t*)(((uint8_t*)pTlsArrayData) + index.GetIndexOffset()`
-7. If pointer is NULL jump to step 9 `if pTLSBaseAddress == NULL`
+7. If pointer is NULL jump to step 11 `if pTLSBaseAddress == NULL`
-8. Return pTLSBaseAddress
+8. If TLS index not a Collectible index, return pTLSBaseAddress
+9. if `ObjectFromHandle((OBJECTHANDLE)pTLSBaseAddress)` is NULL, jump to step 11
+10. Return `ObjectFromHandle((OBJECTHANDLE)pTLSBaseAddress)`
-9. Tail-call a helper `return GetThreadLocalStaticBase(index)`
+11. Tail-call a helper `return GetThreadLocalStaticBase(index)`

 This is the pattern that the JIT will use to access a thread static which is on `DirectOnThreadLocalData`
 0. Get the TLS index somehow